craftercms/docs/source/reference/modules/studio.rst

       - Configure capabilities for CloudFormation stack
     * - :ref:`Validations Regex <studio-validations-regex>`
       - Configure the regex used for validating various inputs
+    * - :ref:`Notification Service Configuration <notification-service-configuration>`
+      - Configure the notification service for workflow
     * - :ref:`Workflow Notification Configuration <notifications-configuration>`
-      - Configure the workflow notifications
+      - Configure the HTML notifications sent at each point in the workflow
     * - :ref:`Commit Message <studio-commit-message>`
       - Configure the commit messages used by Crafter Studio
     * - :ref:`Audit Log <studio-audit-log>`